 It can be difficult to know what hiking apparel you should take on the trail with you.
-There are many different variables that factor into what makes a good hiking attire.
+Many different variables factor into what makes a good hiking attire.
 For example, what type of weather will you encounter?
 Will it be hot or cold out?
 Do you want your clothing to dry quickly?

 This article discusses what types of clothes make up a good hiking outfit and how to choose them based on the area where you’ll hike to help you figure out what to wear hiking.

 Choosing the right clothes for hiking will require understanding the weather, season, and outside variables to your comfort.
-I wish it was as simple as choosing these clothing items and you will be perfect and have an amazing experience on the trail.
+I wish it were as simple as choosing these clothing items, and you will be perfect and have an amazing experience on the trail.

 While the big three gear choices may make up a majority of your pack weight, your clothes are the most important hiking essentials that will be with you the entire trip so they need to fulfill comfort, warmth, and durability.